preck273/Data-/README.md

 **Testing the API endpoints**:  Postman or insomnia tool can be used.
 But preferably Postman link to download https://www.postman.com/downloads/

-**Database**: **DB browser for SQLite** can be you used.
+**Database**: **DB browser for SQLite** should be used.
 You can load the database using this tool, which can be found in the root of the project as **database.sqlite**.
-This can be used to view the data and tables but its not needed to test the endpoints.
-Link to download https://sqlitebrowser.org/dl/
+This tool enables you to view the data and tables within the database.
+However, it is not necessary for testing the endpoints.
+You can download the DB browser from the following link: https://sqlitebrowser.org/dl/.

 ## Installation

-After you clone the project or download the project manually using any code editor preferably IntelliJ or Visual studio code
+To install all the required packages, please clone or manually download the project from github using and launch it using any code editor, preferably IntelliJ or Visual Studio Code.
+Afterwards, open the terminal in IntelliJ and execute the following command:

-To install all the packages needed do this:

 `npm install`

 ## How to Run

-To run the server do this:
+To run the server execute the following command:

 `npm start`